 - Business conditions.
 You need to place ratio analysis in the context of the general business environment.
 For example, 60 days of sales outstanding might be considered poor in a period of rapidly growing sales, but might be excellent during an economic contraction when customers are in severe financial condition and unable to pay their bills.

 - Interpretation.
 It can be quite difficult to ascertain the reason for the results of a ratio.
 For example, a current ratio of 2:1 might appear to be excellent, until you realize that the company just sold a large amount of its stock to bolster its cash position.
 A more detailed analysis might reveal that the current ratio will only temporarily be at that level, and will probably decline in the near future.

 - Company strategy.
 It can be dangerous to conduct a ratio analysis comparison between two firms that are pursuing different strategies.
 For example, one company may be following a low-cost strategy, and so is willing to accept a lower gross margin in exchange for more market share.
 Conversely, a company in the same industry is focusing on a high customer service strategy where its prices are higher and gross margins are higher, but it will never attain the revenue levels of the first company.

 - Point in time.
 Some ratios extract information from the balance sheet.
 Be aware that the information on the balance sheet is only as of the last day of the reporting period.
 If there was an unusual spike or decline in the account balance on the last day of the reporting period, this can impact the outcome of the ratio analysis.

-In short, ratio analysis has a variety of limitations.
+In short, ratio analysis has a variety of limitations that can limit its usefulness.
 However, as long as you are aware of these problems and use alternative and supplemental methods to collect and interpret information, ratio analysis is still useful.